The Cloud Firewall is a distributed firewall for managing network access to, from and between Brightbox Cloud Servers.

-See the Cloud Firewall guide for a step by step walkthrough of setting up the Cloud Firewall.
+See this screencast for an introduction to using Brightbox Manager to configure firewall policies.
+Or see the Cloud Firewall guide for a step by step walkthrough of setting up the Cloud Firewall using the CLI.

 A Server Group is a logical grouping of Cloud Servers.
 Servers can be a member of one or more Server Groups, and can be added to or removed from them at any time.

 Server Groups are a useful system in their own right, and will be the building blocks of other Brightbox Cloud features.
 See the Server Groups guide for more details.

 A Firewall Policy represents a list of Firewall Rules and is associated with a Server Group.
 Rules are reapplied whenever the policy or group membership changes.

 When first created, a Firewall Policy has no rules and has no associated Server Group.

 A Firewall Policy can only consist of Firewall Rules that accept traffic, which means a Cloud Server can easily be controlled by multiple Firewall Policies without worrying about the ordering of the rules.
 A Cloud Server can have multiple Firewall Policies by being in multiple Server Groups.
 Any traffic that is not matched by an accept rule in any of the applied policies is rejected.

 A Firewall Rule is a set of criteria for matching IP packets crossing the firewall.
 Packets can be matched based on source or destination address, protocol and source and destination ports.
 For protocol icmp, the icmp type can also be matched.